EXPLAINER: What’s the impact of a Russian debt default?

-Russia is poised to default on its foreign debt for the first time since the 1917 Bolshevik Revolution, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.
+LONDON (AP) — Russia appeared to default on its foreign debt for the first time since the Bolshevik Revolution more than a century ago, further alienating the country from the global financial system following sanctions imposed over its war in Ukraine.

-The country faces a Sunday night deadline to meet a 30-day grace period on interest payments originally due May 27.
-But it could take time to confirm a default.
+Moscow owed $100 million in interest on one bond priced in dollars and one priced in euros, which was originally due May 27.
+A 30-day grace period expired Sunday, but there has not been an official determination of a default yet.

-“While there is a possibility that some magic could occur” and Russia gets the money through financial institutions to bondholders despite sanctions, “nobody’s making that bet,” said Jay S. Auslander, a top sovereign debt lawyer at the firm of Wilk Auslander in New York.
-“The overwhelming probability is they won’t be able to because no bank is going to move the money.”
+“For all practical purposes, Russia is in default,” said Jay S. Auslander, a sovereign debt lawyer at the firm of Wilk Auslander in New York.
+“The 30-day grace period has expired.
+Bondholders do not have their money.”

 Last month, the U.S. Treasury Department ended Russia’s ability to pay its billions in debt back to international investors through American banks.
 In response, the Russian Finance Ministry said it would pay dollar-denominated debts in rubles and offer “the opportunity for subsequent conversion into the original currency.”

-Russia calls any default artificial because it has the money to pay its debts but says sanctions have frozen its foreign currency reserves held abroad.
+Russia says it has the money to pay its debts but Western sanctions created “artificial obstacles” by freezing its foreign currency reserves held abroad.

-“There is money and there is also the readiness to pay,” Russian Finance Minister Anton Siluanov said last month.
-“This situation, artificially created by an unfriendly country, will not have any effect on Russians’ quality of life.”
+Kremlin spokesman Dmitry Peskov told reporters Monday that “there are no grounds to call this situation a default,” saying Russia has paid but it could not be processed because of sanctions.

-Tim Ash, senior emerging market sovereign analyst at BlueBay Asset Management, tweeted that the default “is clearly not” beyond Russia’s control and that sanctions are preventing it from paying its debts because it invaded Ukraine.
+The other side argues that “this happened because of sanctions, but sanctions were fully in your control,” Auslander said.
+“All of this was under your control, because all you had to do was not invade Ukraine.”

 Here are key things to know about a Russian default: